suprabhasupi/blog/contents/posts/55-how-javascript-works/55-how-javascript-works.md

 **Pros and Cons of Interpreter and compiler:**

 1. Complier take little bit longer to get up and running but the code is eventually run faster .
-2. Interpreter that is really fast to get up and running but doesn't do any optimizations.
+2. Interpreter that is really fast to get up and running but doesn't do any optimisations.

 **❓ Is there anything we can get the best of both? ❓**